 Wordplay, often known as a play on words, is the skillful and humorous use of words and their connotations, they make use of literary devices and strategies.

 A wordplay headline makes inventive use of words and language, usually in the form of a joke or an ironic statement.
-These headlines are frequently used by businesses to make a less significant topic humorous.
+Businesses frequently use these headlines to make a less significant topic humorous.

 11. Brand Name Headlines

 This can be advantageous for start-up companies that are attempting to compete in a market with an established corporation.
-It’s usually a smart strategy to use well-known people or well-known brand names to draw attention to your material right away.
+It’s usually a smart strategy to use well-known people or brand names to draw attention to your material immediately.
 Smaller firms or corporations can start developing brand awareness with their consumers or clientele by using this strategy.

 12. “Best” Headline